 The benefits of microgreens are well-documented.
 They’re easier on digestion than older greens and even stimulate improved digestion.
 They’re teeming with live enzymes when eaten right away, and brimming with vitamins, minerals, and prebiotics.
 Take micro-kale for example: this microgreen will give you vitamins A, B, C, E, and K, as well as calcium, iron, magnesium, phosphorus, potassium, zinc, carotene, amino acids, and protein!*

 Where else have I experimented growing microgreens?
 Well, not just in the greenhouse.
 I took a few chunks of them in their soil and hid them under a spruce tree in my landscaped garden.
-Plunked some into my perennial vegetable patch, and tried to later in the fall on my furnace room grow-light rack.
+Plunked some into my perennial vegetable patch, and tried to later in the fall sow them on my furnace room grow-light rack.

 The following February, the pandemic was in full swing.
 So, I prudently started everything early in my pans under my armchairs again.
 This time, with the intention to eat the microgreens before ever moving them to the greenhouse.
 Guests would remark: did you know you have plants growing under your chairs?
 Often, I would forget they were there so would rush to water them, but as they grow more slowly with natural light, their water needs are less than under the grow lights, which seem to require water every 48 hours.